Fossj117/opinion-mining/modeling/README.md

 * `1_featurize_training_data.py` : responsible for reading in the manually-tagged training data and featurizing it for model training.

 * `2_grid_search_CV.py` : runs a grid search to optimize hyperparameters for both the opinion and sentiment models.
 In practice, this was always run using [domino](http://www.dominoup.com/).
+Note that the final models tuned by the grid search are ultimately pickled, for later use in YUMM's main summary-generation pipeline (see `../classes`).